spryker/spryker-docs/docs/aop/dev/aop-security-assessment.md

 3. Risks with [SANS Top 25](https://www.sans.org/top25-software-errors).
 4. Microsoft [STRIDE](https://en.wikipedia.org/wiki/STRIDE_%28security%29).

+{% info_block infoBox "Info" %}

+Threat modeling is highly recommended but not mandatory for the apps listed in the AOP сatalog.
+Some Spryker customers ask for threat modeling explicitly in addition to a penetration test.
+If partner chooses not to get this done initially, they will need to go through that upon customer request.

+{% endinfo_block %}

 ## Security assessment and testing

 Spryker will conduct a security assessment for apps that are commercially distributed through the AOP apps catalog.
 These tests include SAST (Static Application Security Testing) and Penetration testing activities.
 The objective of these tests is to replicate what a malicious actor would typically do in order to gain unauthorized access to the app and steal information.

+{% info_block infoBox "Info" %}

+Penetration testing is mandatory for all applications in the AOP catalog.

+{% endinfo_block %}

 Every app that clears the review successfully will be awarded a badge of Security Approval that will be displayed on the listing details.
 While searching for apps on the catalog, customers will have the ability to filter their results based on the security approval status.